nicole-zy/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
-* What can you use X for?
+* What can you use X for? \n
 We can use our system to make it easier for people to snap pictures when their hands are being used or when they are far from the camera.
-* What is a good environment for X?
+* What is a good environment for X? \n
+A good environment for this system is when there are no obstructions, the lighting is good, and the camera is at a decent length from the users.
-* What is a bad environment for X?
+* What is a bad environment for X? \n
+If the users are far away, or have obstructions blocking their faces from the camera.
+Additionally, if the camera is not stable it makes it more difficult for pictures to be taken as the detection software cannot accurately detect the faces and the eyes.
-* When will X break?
+* When will X break? \n
+The system will break when faces are not detected, when eyes are closed, or when faces are covered.
+The camera also needs to be close enough to be able to detect eyes.
-* When it breaks how will X break?
+* When it breaks how will X break? \n
+The system will not prompt the user to take a picture, and that functionality will become unavailable.
+It is also close to impossible to troubleshoot because there are no loopholes in the system.
+If conditions are not met, the 'take picture' functionality will be unavailable.
-* What are other properties/behaviors of X?
+* What are other properties/behaviors of X? \n
+The system can detect where your face and eyes are, it can detect one or both eyes, and can detect positioning.
+Because boxes are created around faces and eyes, it is also easier to detect balance, as in if there are two users trying to take a picture and they both want to be the same height, they can more easily see if they are balanced using the boxes on the screen.
-* How does X feel?
+* How does X feel? \n
+The build and look of the system as it is right now is very raw.
+We are just holding the camera, and since our hands are unstable, the system itself is also unstable.

 Unstable camera: https://drive.google.com/file/d/1_HV1e8nz-4Y74jzlPzqfG28yZLCzgmdI/view?usp=sharing
 The object is too far away: https://drive.google.com/file/d/1KzVB4p1OHxm7lzeOrHMKOpyz21vZPGJK/view?usp=sharing